 - You can submit a form C1 to the court asking them to give you parental responsibility.

 The court will usually grant parent responsibility to a parent if they apply for it, unless there is very good reason on why they should not be given responsibility.

 In order to submit a C1 form to court you need to show you have considered mediation by way of a MIAM.
-If you do not want to mediate with mother about this issue, then you can do a direct to court MIAM, which is usually the quickest way of achieving this step.
+If you do not want to mediate with mother about this issue, then you can do an Urgent MIAM, which is usually the quickest way of achieving this step.
 You will need to confirm to the mediator that you need a Form FM1 signed for this C1 and not a C100 form.